The process of finishing our basement was long and detailed but now we have a whole floor of new space! Here’s a guide on how you can do it too.

 FINISHING A BASEMENT

-Here’s a basic breakdown of the steps:
+Here’s an outline of the steps:

-- insulation of outside walls (this could be done for you)
+- insulation of outside walls

 - framing walls